ESP | ENG

 Deportations and Asylum Seekers

-As of this year, the United States operates one of the largest immigration court systems in the world, with an estimated 830,000 cases pending in 68 courthouses across the country.
-As immigration court judges are often the deciding actors separating a foreign national's admission to or removal from the U.S., their decisions are frequently matters of life or death.
-Against the backdrop of a rapidly changing immigration landscape, Povgov seeks to better understand 1) the legal and non-legal considerations that enter into judicial decision-making, and 2) the long-term consequences of immigration court decisions on migrants’ well-being and home countries.
+The U.S. immigration court systems, one of the world’s largest, faces an estimated backlog of 830,000 cases across 68 courthouses.
+Immigration court judges, whose decisions determine a foreign national's fate in the U.S., hold immense power.
+In light of the rapidly changing immigration landscape, Povgov seeks to examine: 1) the legal and non-legal considerations that shape judicial decisions, and 2) the long-term consequences of immigration court decisions on migrants’ well-being and home countries.

-Disparities in adjudicative outcomes across the U.S. immigration courts are well-documented—while some judges exhibit asylum grant rates of over 90 percent, others have grant rates in the single digits.
-These variations have led some scholars to conclude that asylum and removal outcomes are less dependent on the legal facts of the case in question and more on the identity of the presiding immigration judge.
-While present research has extensively documented these discrepancies across time and space, they provide little insight intowhy such disparities exist in the first place.
-To shed light on this question, we conduct a sentiment analysis of immigration court transcripts to determine whether recurrent themes and the manner in which they are considered in the courtroom setting vary according to judge-specific characteristics.
-This analysis will be combined with additional statistical approaches—such as predictive modeling and machine learning—to address other relevant considerations, including whether judges’ language usage during hearings can predict case outcomes.
-Given how powerful nationality is as a determinant of asylum and removal decisions, we also examine how immigration court outcomes can affect migrants’ home countries and long-term well-being.
+U.S. immigration courts outcomes vary widely, with asylum grant rates ranging from over 90 percent to single digits.
+This suggests that asylum and removal outcomes are less dependent on the legal facts of the case in question and more on the identity of the presiding immigration judge.
+While existing research has extensively documented these discrepancies, they provide little insight into why such disparities exist.
+To address this we, we will: 1) conduct sentiment analysis of immigration court transcripts to identify judge-specific patterns in recurring themes and their consideration; 2) use predictive modeling and machine learning to determine if judges’ language predicts case outcomes; and 3) analyze how these outcomes, particularly those influenced by nationality, impact migrants’ home countries and long-term well-being.

 The Governance of Health

-Despite the epidemiological transition, which has shifted the burden of public health in Mexico from infectious to chronic diseases, conditions of poverty, insecurity and a failure to establish a more effective governance in the fragmented and decentralized health systems have meant that many preventable deaths in Mexico continue occurring.
-This challenge has only been exacerbated by the COVID-19 crisis, which will result in a significant death toll and have long lasting effects on the health of all Mexicans.
-Inequality in access to care, failures in supplies, facility and equipment maintenance, and nurse and doctor absenteeism, as well as insufficient funding and other inefficiencies in clinics and hospitals within the public health care systems have resulted in the premature loss of life.
+Although Mexico has shifted its public health focus from infectious to chronic diseases, persistent poverty, insecurity, and ineffective governance in its fragmented health systems have meant that many preventable deaths in Mexico continue occurring.
+The COVID-19 crisis has worsened this, causing a significant death toll and long lasting effects on the health of all Mexicans.
+Premature deaths are further driven by unequal access to care, supply shortages, facility and equipment maintenance, staff absenteeism, and insufficient funding within public healthcare.

-The goal of this project is to understand the burden of disease and the governance conditions that may enable the public health system in Mexico to produce more equitable outcomes and save lives.
-The study builds upon the analysis of more than ten million death certificates from 1998 to 2018, coupled with the analysis of the institutional response to the COVID-19 crisis by the various public health providers in Mexico.
-By better understanding the disease profiles and the public health responses and governance we may empower patients, health providers and policymakers to adjust their interventions to better serve the majority of Mexicans, and target specific attention to those living in indigenous communities and under conditions of extreme poverty.
+This project aims to analyze the burden of disease and the governance conditions that may improve equity and save lives within Mexico’s public health system.
+We will utilize more than ten million death certificates (1998 to 2018) and examined the institutional COVID-19 response across public health providers.
+By better understanding disease profiles, public health responses and governance, we seek to empower patients, health providers, and policymakers to better serve all Mexicans, with targeted attention to Indigenous communities and those in extreme poverty.

 A Network-Based Intervention to Prevent Gender-Based Violence